 “The use of the thermal drone is expected to support the patrol and firefighting teams to detect locations which are burning, making it easier for them to handle fires in the field,” said Dr. Mark Harrison, Co-director of Borneo Nature Foundation International.

-The local Community Patrol and Community Firefighting Teams, supported by both CIMTROP and BNF, are now using this thermal drone to detect fires in Sebangau Forest.
+The local Community Patrol and Community Firefighting Teams, supported by both CIMTROP and BNF, are now using this thermal drone to detect fires in Sebangau National Park.
 Using the drone not only helps to identify the hotspots which pose the greatest threat but also to track the direction in which the fires are moving and so prevent the teams on the ground becoming trapped by fire.